 25. Don’t Give Too Many Options

 Giving options to your middle schoolers is a good idea.
-But, don’t give them too many options because it will overwhelm them in the end.
+But don’t give them too many options because it will overwhelm them in the end.
 You should let your middle school students make their own decisions.
-However, provide them two or three options to choose from so they can make the right decision without getting flustered.
+However, provide them with two or three options to choose from so they can make the right decision without getting flustered.

 High School Classroom Management Strategies